Wills, Life Planning & Probate

 Your LPA must be registered with the Office of the Public Guardian before it can be used and an unregistered LPA will not give your Attorney any legal powers to make a decision for you.
 You can register the LPA while you are still capable or the Attorney can apply to register the LPA at any time.

 We can advise on setting up the Lasting Powers of Attorney and on the application for registration.
-For details of our charges please click on the tab at the top.
+To contact FJG about setting up LPA’s, please fill in the enquiry form below.

 What is a Trust?